ouvroir/icofom2021/src/publications/icofom2021-leandro-guedes.md

-Modified to Indian Protection Service (SPI) in 1934, the federal agency remains a laic institution with the following purposes (to name a few): allocate the Indians to their territories, guarantee their physical survival and make the Indians gradually adopt "civilized" habits.
+Modified to Indian Protection Service (SPI) in 1934, the federal agency remains a laic institution with the following purposes (to name a few): allocate the Indians to their territories, guarantee their physical survival and make the Indians gradually adopt “civilized” habits.
 The SPI lasted until 1967, when the National Indigenous Foundation (FUNAI) was created, changing its statute, but not leaving aside the tutelary role for the Indians by the Brazilian State and the responsibility for